mfleming/mfleming.github.io/_posts/2019-12-23-linux-preemption-latency-throughput.md

 switched](https://bugzilla.suse.com/show_bug.cgi?id=1125004) at the
 beginning of this year.

-Unfortunately, choosing the best preemption model is not straightforward.
+Unfortunately, choosing the best Linux kernel preemption model is not straightforward.
 Like with most performance topics, the best way to pick the right option is to run some tests and use cold hard numbers to make your decision.